 What is its clinical history?

-IPM conducted two Phase I and one Phase I/II safety trials of Ring-004 from 2009 to 2012, all of which found the ring to be safe and well-tolerated.
-Given the ring’s promise as a long-acting HIV prevention method, IPM launched two Phase III studies in 2012: The Ring Study, led by IPM, and ASPIRE, led by IPM’s clinical trial partner, the US National Institutes of Health-funded Microbicide Trials Network (MTN).
-Enrolling more than 4,500 women in Malawi, South Africa, Uganda and Zimbabwe, these two pivotal trials are assessing the ring’s efficacy and long-term safety.
-They make up the centerpiece of IPM’s Dapivirine Ring Licensure Program, which includes additional safety trials and is designed to collect the safety and efficacy data required by global and national regulatory authorities to seek licensure for the ring’s public use.
+IPM conducted two Phase I and one Phase I/II safety trials of the ring from 2009 to 2012, all of which found the ring to be well-tolerated.
+Given the ring’s promise, IPM then launched two Phase III studies in 2012: The Ring Study, led by IPM, and ASPIRE, led by IPM’s clinical trial partner, the US National Institutes of Health-funded Microbicide Trials Network (MTN).
+These two studies enrolled nearly 4,600 women in Malawi, South Africa, Uganda and Zimbabwe to assess the ring’s efficacy and long-term safety.
+A package of smaller safety trials was also conducted to collect the safety data required by global and national regulatory authorities to seek licensure for the ring’s public use.